metrom-xyz/enso-shortcuts-widget/README.md

 ### Props

-The `SwapWidget` component accepts the following props:
+The `Widget` component accepts the following props:

 #### Required